-A. Water-dependent industrial and port uses shall have shoreline location priority over all other uses in the High Intensity shoreline environment designation.

-- B. The location, design, and construction of industrial and port development shall result in no net loss of ecological functions or have significant negative impacts to shoreline use, resources, and navigation, recreation, and public access. - C. New ports and industrial uses that are located in the Aquatic shoreline environment designation shall be the minimum size necessary to support the proposed use and that multiple uses of overwater facilities are encouraged. - D. New non-water-oriented uses are prohibited in shoreline jurisdiction unless they meet one of the following criteria: - 1.
+- A. Water-dependent and then water-related industrial uses shall have shoreline location priority over all other uses in the High Intensity shoreline environment designation. - B. The location, design, and construction of industrial development shall result no net loss of ecological functions or have significant negative impacts to shoreline use, resources, recreation, and public access. - C. Non-water-oriented uses are prohibited in shoreline jurisdiction unless they meet one of the following criteria: - 1.
 It is part of a mixed-use project that includes water-dependent uses and provides a significant public benefit such as providing public access or ecological restoration; - 2.
 Navigability is severely limited on the site and the industrial use provides a significant public benefit of providing public access or ecological restoration; or - 3.
-The site is physically separated from the shoreline by another property or public right of way. - 4.
-The site is adjacent to an associated wetland and not the Chehalis River. - E. Public access should be incorporated where feasible.
-Public access shall be required where feasible for new industrial and port development on publicly owned land and does not interfere with operations, violate federal security regulations, or endanger public health and safety. - F. Industrial and port development shall comply with all local, state, and federal requirements regarding air and water quality. - G. BMPs shall be strictly adhered to for facilities, vessels, and products used in association with these facilities and vessels. - H. All developments shall include the capability to contain and clean up spills, discharges, or pollutants, and shall be responsible for any pollution, which they cause. - I. Procedures for handling toxic materials in shoreline areas shall prevent their entering the air or water. - J. Accessory development, which does not require a shoreline location, shall be located upland of the water-dependent portions of the development and set back from the OHWM as set forth in the shoreline environment designation. - K. All new or expanded upland industrial or port development shall be set back and buffered from adjacent shoreline properties, which are used for non-industrial purposes.
+The site is physically separated from the shoreline by another property or public right of way. - D. Industrial uses that support the Westport Marina in Westhaven Cove shall be considered water-oriented water-related or water-enjoyment uses. - E. Public access should be incorporated where feasible.
+Public access shall be required where feasible for new industrial development on publicly owned land and does not interfere with operations, violate federal security regulations, or endanger public health and safety.

+- F. Industrial development shall comply with all local, state, and federal requirements regarding air and water quality. - G. All developments shall include the capability to contain and clean up spills, discharges, or pollutants, and shall be responsible for any pollution, which they cause. - H. Procedures for handling toxic materials in shoreline areas shall prevent their entering the air or water. - I. Accessory development, which does not require a shoreline location, shall be located upland of the water-dependent portions of the development and set back from the OHWM as set forth in the High Intensity shoreline environment designation. - J. All new or expanded upland industrial development shall be set back and buffered from adjacent shoreline properties, which are used for non-industrial purposes.
 Buffers shall be of adequate width, height, and plant and soil composition to protect shorelines and such other properties from visual or noise intrusion, minimize erosion, and protect water quality.
-New or expanded industrial and port development shall be set back and buffered from the shoreline except those water-dependent portions of the development, which require direct access to the water, or shoreline and any adverse impacts are minimized.

-L. Buffers shall not be used for storage of industrial or port equipment or materials, or for waste disposal, but may be used for outdoor recreation if consistent with public access and other provisions of the SMP.
+New or expanded industrial development shall be set back and buffered from the shoreline except those water-dependent portions of the development, which require direct access to the water, or shoreline and any adverse impacts are minimized. - K. Buffers shall not be used for storage of industrial equipment or materials, or for waste disposal, but may be used for outdoor recreation if consistent with public access and other provisions of the SMP.